doc4d/docs/docs/commands/web-form.md

 ## Description

-The `Web Form` command <!-- REF #_command_.Web Form.Summary --> returns a `4D.Web Form` proxy object, providing a means to work with and effectively emulates the Page's properties and functions<!-- END REF -->.
+The `Web Form` command <!-- REF #_command_.Web Form.Summary --> returns a `4D.WebForm` proxy object, providing a means to work with and effectively emulates the Page's properties and functions<!-- END REF -->.

 :::info

-Keep in mind that a `4D.Web Form` object  is a **proxy object**, and not a direct reference to the web form object itself.
-As a consequence for example, the `4D.Web Form` object does not expose all Page properties in the Debugger.
+Keep in mind that a `4D.WebForm` object  is a **proxy object**, and not a direct reference to the web form object itself.
+As a consequence for example, the `4D.WebForm` object does not expose all Page properties in the Debugger.

 :::